SPARKESFRANKIE66/UKCOVID19-CPI/README.md

 * `BotToken`: The token for the Discord bot.
 * `ChannelID`: The ID number for the channel the bot will send and receive messages from.
 * `AllData`: The file that contains all the formatted data from all time.
-* `ErrorLogs`: The directory where fatal exception log files will be stored.
-These files are generated when the script enters an unrecoverable state and crashes.
 * `Messages`: The file in which messages received from the API that have been sent are stored to ensure messages are not sent more than once, even between restarts.
 Also supports the entering of your own messages.
 * `RollAvgPeaks`: The file which stores the dates and values of the 7-day rolling average peaks of Cases and Deaths.
-* `RuntimeLogs`: The directory where standard operating logs are stored.
-This includes time-stampted messages about the current operation, whether it succeeded, and if it failed, the error details.
 * `Variants`: The file which contains details about current variants of interest.
 Further information is provided below.
 * `StatusMessages`: A list of web addresses that interface with the API to obtain relevant messages from the server.